 - Refer an unrepresented seller

-Submit a referral form and get 1%.
-Confirm you’re not receiving a listing commission and seller hasn’t requested an Opendoor offer in last 30 days.
+Submit a referral form and get a 1% referral fee from Opendoor Brokerage if the seller hasn’t requested an Opendoor offer in the last 30 days.

 - Represent a buyer on an Opendoor home